Improper vs finitely additive distributions as limits of countably additive probabilities: Convergence of probability sequences

 When it exists, the narrow limit of $\{\pi_n\}_n$ is necessarily unique.
 In this section, we consider two alternative convergence modes when there is no narrow limit, and especially when the total mass tends to concentrate around the boundary on the domain, more precisely when $\lim_n \pi_n(f)=0$ for all $f$ in $\mathcal C_K$.
-The idea is to consider a proper prior as a special case of FAP or as a special case of a Radon measure, and for each case to define in a formalized way, a convergence mode.
-In both cases the limit is not unique in general but, as a requirement, must coincide with the narrow convergence when Eq. (\ref{eq.cvnarrow}) holds.
+The idea is to consider a proper prior either as a special case of FAP or as a special case of a Radon measure, and for each case, to define a convergence mode in a formalized way.

 ~